Get 15% Welcome Bonus on your first deposit.

 • SPY ETF investing:

 You can literally start with the cost of one share.
+There’s an option for everyone.

 6. Should You “Buy” the S&P 500 or Trade It?

 If your goal is long-term wealth building → buy and hold through ETFs or index funds.
+If your goal is short-term trading profits → CFDs or futures are the way to go.
+A lot of traders do both: invest long-term, trade short-term.
+It’s a smart balance.

 7. Tips to Trade the S&P 500 Like an Experienced Trader